 Laboratory facilities are not conducive to practical learning activities of experimentation students conduct science learning, and students' learning outcomes often include learning theory and having strong practical experience.
 Thus, they do not develop a shallow understanding of scientific concepts.
 It also does not develop students' skills in experimental practice (Alema et al., 2024).

-Research mETHODOLOGY
+3. METHODOLOGY

 This study used a qualitative approach as it attempted to examine in depth the role of laboratory facilities in the science learning process in pre-secondary schools.
 In qualitative research, data are elaborated in three ways, namely, interviews, observations, and documentation (Creswell cited in Roosinda et al. 2021).
 Therefore, this research used the interview method to elaborate on the research data.